 Tony Macie, an ex-soldier who participated in an MDMA trial, said in a 2014 interview with Vice, “I wouldn’t recommend that anyone try it off the street, but I feel there should be more trials and research into this treatment.
 I want anyone who is lost as a result of trauma to be able to have this tool at his or her disposal.
 For me, MDMA-assisted psychotherapy opened the doors to compassion, love, and moving on.”

 Trials are ongoing but clinical evidence is still lacking, thus making it difficult to determine how effective these studies truly are.
 With that said, it would be careless to completely dismiss psychedelic drugs as a form of treatment for mental ailments.
-Legalizing psychedelics may seem like a direct solution, but with the U.S. already in the midst of a substance abuse crisis, we have to determine the safest method for handling these powerful substances.
+Legalizing psychedelics may seem like a direct solution, but with the U.S. already in the midst of a substance abuse crisis, we have to determine the safest method for handling these potent substances.

 Possible Ramifications of Legalizing Psychedelics

-Findings from clinical studies may seem hopeful, but there have been instances that nearly ended with fatal consequences.
+Findings from clinical studies may seem promising, but there have been instances that nearly ended with fatal consequences.
 Some patients experienced bad trips, responding with violent behavior towards themselves and others.
 Such volatile situations are able to be diffused with medical personnel on hand, but what happens in the event of use without a medical professional present?
 Scenarios of that nature would be commonplace with the outright legalization of psychedelic drugs.

 Using psychedelics may also cause users to experience panic attacks and psychotic episodes.
 Prolonged use also increases the likelihood of a user developing a high tolerance for the drug, thus necessitating higher doses.
 Another drawback from legalizing psychedelics is that decriminalization would open the door for individuals to use these drugs at will.
 Recreational use would go up, potentially leading to a psychedelic drug epidemic.
 Consequently, triggering mental health issues would contradict the premise of legalizing psychedelics for medical purposes.